Building a Stronger EdTech Infrastructure

 The abrupt rise of online learning and reliance on remote access tools forced schools and districts to reconsider and disrupt their existing processes.
 It is incumbent upon edtech leaders to invest in sustainable and robust school network designs.

-Funding network connectivity, both at physical locations and remote or home locations, for employees and students is a continuous challenge for many organizations.
+Funding network connectivity both at physical locations and remote or home locations, for employees and students is a continuous challenge for many organizations.

-K12 schools that operate in the cloud, primarily use Software-as-a-Service (SaaS) to provide e-mail and other productivity tools, learning management and student information systems, digital content, and other digital learning resources.
+K-12 Schools that operate in the cloud, primarily use Software-as-a-Service (SaaS) to provide email and other productivity tools, learning management and student information systems, digital content, and other digital learning resources.

 Cloud is a part of the Networking & Systems Design initiative and focuses on creating resources to help school and district technology leaders transition from the conventional to IT-as-a-service.